jrief/django-websocket-redis/docs/api.rst

 ===============================================
 For obvious architectural reasons, the code handling the websocket loop can not be accessed directly from within Django.
 Therefore, all communication from Django to the websocket loop, must be passed over to the Redis message queue and vice versa.
-To facility this, **ws4redis** offers a class named ``RedisPublisher``.
+To facility this, **redsocks** offers a class named ``RedisPublisher``.
 An instance of this class shall be used from inside Django views to push messages via a websocket to the client, or to fetch persisted messages sent through the websocket.